-Horticulturist Diane Burns, Head Gardener at Pippin Hill Farm & Vineyards, brings the garden into the winery’s granary every holiday season.
-Working alongside her team of assistants and master naturalists, Burns orchestrates a popular series of Holiday Wreath Making classes at Pippin Hill.
+Celine DeBrito, Head Gardener at Pippin Hill Farm & Vineyards, brings the garden into the winery’s granary every holiday season.
+Working alongside her team of assistants and master naturalists, DeBrito orchestrates a popular series of Holiday Wreath Making classes at Pippin Hill.
 This event has become a much-anticipated annual celebration centered around nature and holiday cheer, with a glass of wine on the side.
 Pippin Hill Farm & Vineyards is one of the most popular wineries near Charlottesville.

-We attended the beautiful workshop and brought back our notes for you including a wonderful tutorial on how to make your own beautiful Wine Country Wreath.
+We attended the beautiful workshop in 2021 under the leadership of former head gardener Diane Burns and brought back our notes for you including a wonderful tutorial on how to make your own beautiful Wine Country Wreath.
 Using items from your garden and nature you can create your own personal work of art to decorate your front porch this holiday season.
 Enjoy!

 The carefully curated event was wonderful, and guests were treated to Pippin’s festive and beautifully balanced Sparkling Rosé by award-winning Winemaker Michael Shaps paired with house-made brownies and cookies by Chef Ian Rynecki.
 This Champagne-style Rosé blends together Cabernet Franc, Merlot and Chambourcin with a splash of Sauvignon Blanc, and features floral and fruity characteristics like raspberry and lavender on the nose and white peach and honeysuckle on the palate.
 Burns walked the attendees through the clippings that they worked with and the embellishments that were used to adorn the festive wreaths.
 The Southern Magnolia leaves from a staff member’s tree and the 80-year-old boxwood clippings from a neighbor made each wreath feel all the more personal and unique.